 Getting the right lighting

-The lighting in your studio should be such that you’re able to work comfortably, and that’ll simulate the conditions that your work will be viewed under.
+The lighting in your artwork studio should be such that you’re able to work comfortably, and that’ll simulate the conditions that your work will be viewed under.
 That means bright, efficient LED ceiling lights, along with a moveable lamp that can be easily manoeuvred for fine-detail work.
 It’s best to opt for stark, neutral-coloured lighting.
 You can find out more about the available options here.

 Your art studio shouldn’t just provide a clean and tidy space to work in: it should also provide a little bit of inspiration.
 That often means wall decorations.
 The works of other artists from whom you take inspiration can make great decorations – provided that you don’t make things too busy.
 You might also wish to include a few of your own works, so that you can see how far you’ve come!
+You might also wish to include a few of your own works, so that you can see how far you’ve come!
+Go through your analog photographs by digitizing them first by using a service such as Everpresent and pick out the best ones for your walls.

 The way that your studio is decorated is just as personal a choice as any you make in your art, so don’t be afraid to experiment until you’ve created an environment in which you can be comfortable.